rhyslwells/Data-Archive/content/standardised/SQL Injection.md

 SQL injection is a code injection technique that targets applications using SQL databases.
-It occurs when a malicious user injects harmful SQL code into a query, potentially compromising the security of the database.
+It occurs when a malicious user injects harmful SQL code into a query executing unintended commands, potentially compromising the [[Data Security]] of the database.

+Need sanitized SQL queries, usee
+ - Parameterized queries
+  - ORMs ([[Object Relational Mapper]]) that protect against manual query building.
 ### How SQL Injection Works

 Consider a scenario where a website prompts users to log in with their username and password.
 The application might execute a query like this: